 The institute brought its lawsuit in June 2018, arguing that Section 232 of the 1962 Trade Expansion Act, which allows presidents to impose tariffs based on national security concerns, is unconstitutional because it delegates too much discretion to the president at the expense of Congress.

-In March 2019, the U.S.Asian Metal Copyright Court of Appeals for the Federal Circuit in favor of the administration.Asian Metal Copyright Court of International Trade rejected the group's lawsuit, prompting it to appeal to the Federal Circuit.
+In March 2019, the U.S.Asian Metal Copyright Exemptions have been granted to some countries, including Canada and Mexico.Asian Metal Copyright Court of International Trade rejected the group's lawsuit, prompting it to appeal to the Federal Circuit.

 The Supreme Court in June 2019 declined to hear a previous appeal in the same case.